gwarner3/DiceGame/README.md

 	//If player rolls an odd number and have moved forward, they move backward the number of spaces rolled
 		//If the number of spaces they are to move backward is greater than the number of spaces they have moved forward, they fall off the mountain and are out of the game
 	//If player rolls an even number, they move forward the number of spaces rolled
-	//If a player rolls a 1, they move forward 1 and they upgrade to the next die.
+	//If a player rolls a 1 they upgrade to the next die.
 		//If player die already has 20 faces, user does not upgrade or downgrade die
 	//If a player rolls a 6, they move forward but they downgrade one die
 //Game ends when/if user moves 60 or more spaces